 Fire Safety Tampering, interference, misuse, causing damage and/or destruction of fire safety and fire prevention equipment Severe disciplinary action will be taken.
-Theft, Vandalism, or Property Damage Suspension from attending college pending enquiry.
+G : C 11 11 11 Theft, Vandalism, or Property Damage a.
+Suspension from attending college pending enquiry.
 Theft, negligent, intentional, or accidental damage to personal or school property b.
-Rustication from the school / campus / hostel.
-Unauthorized Entry or Access / Unauthorized Use of school Facilities or Services Unauthorized entry into or presence within enclosed school buildings or Suspension from attending college pending enquiry. areas, construction sites, and student rooms or offices, even when unlocked, is prohibited. b.
-Rustication from the school / campus / hostel Weapons and Fireworks Possession or use of firearms including rifles, shotguns, handguns, air Suspension from attending college pending enquiry. guns, and gas-powered guns and all ammunition or hand-loading equipment, knives etc. b.
+Rustication from the school / campus / hostel. property • Unauthorized Entry or Access / Unauthorized Use of school Facilities or Services of Services a.
+Suspension from attending college pending Unauthorized entry into or presence within enclosed school buildings or enquiry. areas, construction sites, and student rooms or offices, even when unlocked, is prohibited. b.
+Rustication from the school / campus / hostel

+Weapons and Fireworks The point direction is a.
+Suspension from attending college pending Decree is a second of Comment in 1 diagram in the decree is a second of the second of enquiry.
+Possession or use of firearms including rifles, shotguns, handguns, air enquiry. guns, and gas-powered guns and all ammunition or hand-loading b Dustication from the cabool / commune / hostal equipment, knives etc. b.
 Rustication from the school / campus / hostel Possession or use of fireworks, dangerous devices, chemicals, or explosives